Discover a world of sustainable dive and surf adventures

 -

-Risong Bay vs Nikko Bay kayaking in Palau
+Risong Bay vs Nikko Bay Kayaking in Palau

-While our trip to Palau was centred around scuba diving, we also set aside a day to go kayaking with Paddling Palau.
-We’d heard great things about this local company and we wanted to experience the UNESCO-listed Rock Islands up close…and at a slower pace than you get whizzing by in a speedboat on the…
+While our trip to Palau was centred around scuba diving, we also set aside a day to go kayaking with Paddling Palau (and another for a self-driving road trip around Babeldaob).
+We’d heard great things about Paddling Palau and we wanted to experience the UNESCO-listed Rock Islands up close…and at a slower pace than you…

 -